What to consider when selecting a solar storage solution

 Lithium batteries typically have a lifespan of at least 10 years.
 Lithium iron phosphate batteries also lose less capacity when idle.
 This is especially useful in cases where solar energy is only used occasionally.
 They also have the best cycle life of deep cycle batteries, offering approximately 2000 cycles at 100% DoD (depth of discharge.)

-How many batteries will I need?
+How many deep cycle batteries will I need?

 The amount of battery storage you need is based on your energy usage.
 Energy usage is measured in kilowatt hours.
 For example, if you need 1,000 watts for 8 hours per day, then your energy usage is 8kWh per day.
 A battery capacity of 4 to 8 kWh is usually sufficient for an average four-person home.